Hola's goal is to make the internet faster and fully accessible to everyone.

 "incognito mode", so that others cannot get information from your

-you.
-Depending on the proxy rule you choose, Hola will also encrypt
+to you.
+Depending on the proxy rule you choose, Hola will also

-some or all of your traffic, making you even more secure from outside
+encrypt some or all of your traffic, making you even more secure from

-Developing the product with strong security in mind.
+Developing the product with strong security in top of mind.

 On the architectural level, through third party security audits